Is EAGLE-3 Speculative Decoding Lossless?

 This residual can easily be derived by multiplying the acceptance probability by \(q(x)\), then subtracting this result from the target distribution \(p(x)\).
 If the reader is interested, please check out this paper.

 In the current EAGLE-3 implementation, the non-greedy branch does not compute \(q(x)\) at all.
-Instead, it sets \(q(x) = 1\) and only uses the target distribution \(p(x)\) after candidate masking.
+Instead, it sets \(q(x) = 1\), assuming one-hot encoding and only uses the target distribution \(p(x)\) after candidate masking.
 So \(q(x)\) is treated as a constant, and acceptance uses \(p(x)\) directly.
-Additionally, rejected tokens are zeroed out rather than replaced via the residual distribution.